kritikrap/LoKr-to-LoRa-Converter/README.md

 Upload the new _fixed_lora.safetensors file created by the script to Draw Things.
 Now it will work perfectly.
 Note: The "rank" (compression ratio) is calculated automatically during this process.
 The file size may be slightly larger, which is normal.
 The important thing is that Draw Things can now recognize it as "true LoRA".
+The file was saved to your Main User Folder (Home).
 Requirements: torch and safeensors .

 The GPU version (lokr_convert_GPU.py) specifically supports MAC ARM MPS.